astralfrontier/astralfrontier.org/README.md

 Any git commit will trigger a build on Netlify, where the site is currently hosted.
 Look at `netlify.toml` for the commands that are run.

+### Front matter

+These are the top-level front matter keys and their significance.

+- **title**: the name of the article.
+- **description**: a short description of the article.
+Will be used for previews and OG metadata.
+- **date**: the current date and time, formatted as `YYYY-MM-DD hh:mm:ss`.
+- **authors**: an array, e.g. `["username]`.
+Used to display authorship of a blog post.

+The **taxonomies** section can include these keys:

+- **tags**: an array of tag names, e.g. `["Game Design Diary"]`.

+The **extra** section can include these keys:

+- **banner_image**: the URL to a banner image to show on the post, relative to the site root.
+Must be a local file, to allow dynamic image resizing to work.
+- **icon**: if supplied, shows a Font Awesome icon e.g. `fa-solid fa-icon`.
+If not supplied, a default avatar will be shown.
+- **hide_toc**: if a table of contents sidebar would be shown on the blog post due to length, this suppresses that behavior.
+- **pullquote**: if supplied, shows a blockquoted bit of text in the TOC sidebar.

 ## Images

 You have two choices for images: